Manu098vm/SVResearches/Random Writings/About the Cheat Codes.md

 From there it was pretty straight forward editing the code so it always branches to PidType4, then from there to PidType2.

-This means that all the Pokémon that pass through `0x710089c3a0` to be generated, will have their PidType overwritten to ShinyForced, if they were Shiny Locked.
+This means that all the Pokémon that pass through `0x710089c3a0` to be generated, will have their PidType overwritten to ShinyForced, even if they were Shiny Locked.

 Trying to take a less invasive approach to make every Pokémon shiny, I tried to NOP (literally, makes it do nothing) the `Rolls = Rolls + 1` so the PID would've been rerolled until it was Shiny.